joneavila/dissatisfaction-models/README.md

 ## Dialog-level model (k-NN model)

-(This code needs some tweaking after I moved some files around.)
+The mean absolute error is 0.0502.
+(The F-score is NaN due to a bug.)
 To run from MATLAB,

 ```MATLAB
 kNNdialogLevel